Skip to Content

 • Verbena

-Be sure to choose ones that are looking their best at the garden center or nursery.
+When selecting perennials, it’s essential to choose specimens that are at their best at the garden center or nursery.

-While it is possible to revive clearance sale plants, be aware they might not survive a severe winter.
+While it’s possible to revive clearance sale plants, be aware that they might not withstand a severe winter.

 Natural Gardening Tips For Fall Planting